 - Add the whole milk and mix together for about 30 seconds, until the batter smooths out.

-- Carefully mix in the cake flour.
+- Carefully mix in the cake flour mixture.
 Immediately stop mixing as soon as the batter comes together and there are no raw flour pockets.